AdGem/Android-Example/README.md

 ```

 Once video is in ready state (as signaled by a callback), it can be played either via ```adGem.showStandardVideoAd()``` or ```adGem.showRewardedVideoAd()``` respectively.
 Video readiness flags are also available via: ```adGem.isStandardVideoAdReady()``` and ```adGem.isRewardedVideoAdReady()``` fields.

+Note that once standard or rewarded video started playing, AdGem will immediately initiate downloading a next one.
+It is important to monitor changes in a video state since it will transition through multiple states before becoming "ready".

 [1]: https://help.adgem.com/sdk-integration/android-integration-guide
 [2]: https://bintray.com/adgemsdk/android/download_file?file_path=com%2Fadgem%2Fadgem-android%2F0.6.8%2Fadgem-android-0.6.8.aar